[Updated 27 August 2018]

 3. Boulders Beach

-While Boulders Beach near Simonstown is beautiful, probably its biggest charm is the colony of African Penguins that reside here.
-Photo by Graeme Myburgh.
+While Boulders Beach near Simon’s Town is beautiful, probably its biggest charm is the colony of African Penguins that reside here.
+Capture these charismatic penguins in their habitat and remember to respect their surroundings at all times.
+During summer, you can swim with the penguins and soak up the beautiful beach.

 2. V&A Waterfront

-Incorporating an up-scale shopping complex, a world of restaurants, markets, an amphitheatre for outdoor events surrounded by numerous 5-Star hotels, the V&A Waterfront is a Cape Town favourite.
-Photo by Len Theivendra.
+Incorporating an up-scale shopping complex, a world of restaurants, markets, an amphitheatre for outdoor events surrounded by numerous 5-star hotels, the V&A Waterfront is a Cape Town favourite.

 1. Cape Town Aerial Photo